Murder of Sophie Elliott: Murder

 Elliott and Weatherston had a romantic relationship which lasted around six months and ended before her death.
 In court, witnesses described the relationship as troubled.
-Weatherston had been an economics tutor at the University of Otago, and also taught Elliott, who completed an honours degree in economics.
+Weatherston had been an economics lecturer at the University of Otago, and also taught Elliott, who completed an honours degree in economics.
 On the day she died, she was packing to relocate to Wellington the next day, and start a job at the New Zealand Treasury.

 At around 12:30 pm on 9 January 2008, Sophie Elliott and her mother Lesley were at the family home in the suburb of Ravensbourne northeast of the city centre when Weatherston arrived unannounced, saying he had a farewell present.
 A short time later Lesley heard her daughter screaming.
 A New Zealand Police officer, Constable John Cunningham, responding to a 111 call from Lesley found Weatherston locked in Sophie's bedroom.
 When asked what he had done, he told the officer "I killed her".
 He was then arrested and taken into custody.

 Forensic pathologist Martin Sage performed the autopsy the next day, and found Elliott died from blood loss.
 Two wounds pierced her heart and one lung, with other wounds to her neck and throat severing the main artery and the major vein.
 In total she received 216 separate injuries, mostly stab wounds from a knife blade, with some inflicted by scissors.
 Additionally there were seven blunt force injuries.
 The pathologist found some defensive wounds, and that the attack targeted aspects of beauty and was intended to disfigure.